-Gateway Collaboratory Software as a Service Neuroinformatics Brain Simulations Neurorobotics Medical Informatics Data as a Service Data as a Service Neuroinformatics Medical Informatics Platform as a Service HPC platform (e.g. interactive supercomputing) Neuromorphic computing platform Infrastructure as a Service Compute & data infrastructure services (including HPC) Neuromorphic compute services Base infrastructure (compute, storage, & network) Public data centers in France, Germany, Italy, Spain, Switzerland and the U IT infrastructure at Hospitals; Neuromorphic computing systems
+Gateway Collaboratory Software as a Service Neuroinformatics Brain Simulations Neurorobotics Medical Informatics Data as a Service Neuroinf ormatics Medical Informatics Platform as a Service HPC p (e.g. interactive s latform supercomputing) Neuromorphic computing platform Infrastructure as a Service Compute & data inf (includir Neuromorphic compute services Base infrastructure (compute, storage, & network) Public data centers in France, Germany, Italy, Spain, Switzerland and the UK; IT infrastructure at Hospitals; Neuromorphic computing systems

 For a research infrastructure that will serve the scientific community, robustness is essential.
 Infrastructure performance will be measured against pre-defined levels of performance for individual components and services.
 Quality metrics will be developed in SGA1 to assess the actual state and capabilities of the infrastructure, vis-à-vis what is planned.
 Risk management measures will also be refined in SGA1 to identify and mitigate risks to the key services.
 Research performance will be measured through peer-reviewed scientific publications.
-The science and technology monitoring function of the Ramp-Up Phase will be replaced under the FPA by a range of cross-cutting coordination committees (see 5)).
+The science and technology monitoring function of the Ramp-Up Phase will be replaced under the FPA by a range of cross-cutting coordination committees (see Section 2.3.2.14).
 For example, the Scientific Coordination Committee will be responsible for ensuring that data and knowledge generated in one SP correspond to the needs of platform developers in another, while the Software Development Committee will ensure that software developed within the project is adequately defined and tested.